GNS-Science/kororaa/DEVELOPMENT.md

  - Jest testing for basic features.
  - Cypress testing for key cross-browser features.

-The NSHM project https://github.com/GNS-Science/toshi-nest is a key dependency of Kororaa, providing resuable UI React conponenets.
-It is published in the github NPM registry, and is provate, so the following steps are required to get this dependency satisfied.
+The NSHM project https://github.com/GNS-Science/toshi-nest is a key dependency of Kororaa, providing reusable UI React conponents.
+It is published in the github NPM registry, and is private, so the following steps are required to get this dependency satisfied.

 You will need to authenticate in order to install the `@gns-science/toshi-nest` dependency.
 For this: